department-of-veterans-affairs/va.gov-team/products/medical-device-tool/design/prototype-accessory-selection.md

 Select the hearing aid accessories you need (h4 utility) You'll be sent a 6-month supply for each accessory you choose below.
 You can only order each hearing aid accessory once every 5 months.
-If you need items sooner, call the DLC at 303-273-6200 or email dalc.css@va.gov.
+If you need unavailable items sooner, please call the DLC Customer Service Station at 303-273-6200 or email dalc.css@va.gov.

 Accessory name (h4 utility)
 **Quantity:** ## (Approximately 6 months supply)